Occupational Therapy Assistant

 (All additional requirements must be submitted by the March 1st application deadline.)

-• ☐ Completion of at least 8 observation hours under the supervision of an Occupational Therapist (OT) or Occupational Therapy Assistant (OTA).
+• Completion of at least 8 observation hours under the supervision of an Occupational Therapist (OT) or Occupational Therapy Assistant (OTA).

-• The OT or OTA must seal the completed form in an envelope and sign across the seal.
+• The OT or OTA must seal the completed form in an envelope and sign across the seal

-• Two-page essay following the supplied rubric
+• One-page essay following the supplied rubric

 • Observation hours forms and essay rubric can be found HERE

-• If you have completed any prerequisites at another institution, please request that an official transcript be sent to ATU-Ozark as soon as possible.
+If you have completed any prerequisites at another institution, please request that an official transcript be sent to ATU-Ozark as soon as possible.

-IMPORTANT: Additional Documents Required for Online Application
+IMPORTANT: Click here for additional Documents Required for Online Application

 alliedhealth@atu.edu